Vaibhavi-14shetty/Capstone-Project/README.md

 🏁 Conclusion:

 This project demonstrates:
-AI integration using Gemini
-Clean UI/UX design
-Functional task automation
-Organized project structure
-End-to-end full-stack implementation
+(AI integration using Gemini, Clean UI/UX design, Functional task automation, Organized project structure, End-to-end full-stack implementation)
+In short, the Meeting Outcome Executor Agent streamlines the entire process of capturing, interpreting, and managing meeting outputs.
+Instead of manually searching through long transcripts, this AI-powered system automatically extracts actionable tasks, identifies owners, sets deadlines, and organizes schedules in a clean and intuitive dashboard.
+By automating post-meeting workflows, this project improves productivity, reduces human error, and ensures every important decision leads to concrete actions.
+It serves as a practical and intelligent solution for students, professionals, and teams who want to convert conversations into real outcomes with ease.